xiaomingplus/type-music/README.md

 # Type Music

-When you are typing, there is a beautiful background music.
+When you are typing, there will be ring out a beautiful background music.

+## Features

+- Typing with beautiful music
+- Custom your own music playlist

 ## Note

-Now,only supported macos.
+Now,only supported macos.Windows will be coming soon.

 ## How to use

+Just search "Type Music",install and typing~

+## How to Close

+Type command ```Toggle Typing Music```

 ## Commands

 ## Toggle open or close typing background music

-- ```Toggle Typing Music``` will open or close typing background music.default the typeing music is opened.
+- ```Toggle Typing Music``` will open or close typing background music.default the typing music is opened.
+- ```Add Music To Typing Music``` will open the music directors that stored your personal liked,you can drop some music you liked to here.
+- ```Change Current Playlist``` will show the list of your local

 ## Requirements